 Playing too hard with kids

-The unique facial features of the Pug, specifically the flat face and short snout, classify them as brachycephalic dogs.
+The unique facial features of the Pug, specifically the flat face and short snout, means they’re classified as brachycephalic dogs.
 Not only is it responsible for all the funny noises that they make, but can also lead to difficulty in breathing.

 Don’t worry – the symptoms of airway obstruction are mild most of the time.
-They’ll include the occasional snorting, snoring and even loud breathing.
+It’s just occasional snorting, snoring and even loud breathing.
 But things can become dangerous when the Pugs play too hard with the children.

 We know kids love to play hard.
 We also know kids have tons of energy.
-And although the Pug may try his best to keep up, there is a point of going too far.
+And although the Pug may try his best to keep up, there may be a point of going too far.
 Difficulty in breathing is most seen when Pugs are exercising, including playing with kids.

 This problem can also arise when they’re excited, stressed or exercising in hot weather.
 It’s also the reason why Pugs are not suited for swimming.
 That said, both parents and kids should learn to monitor the limits of their dog to prevent any mishaps.